metadatacenter/cedar-manual/docs/_cadsr_users/building_templates.md

 **Grouping CDEs**

 This page describes the process of adding individual CDEs to templates.
-The {{ page.cedarw }} also offers the ability to group CDEs together into "elements" so that multiple CDEs can be added to a template at once.
-Instructions for creating elements with multiple CDEs are given on a [separate page](../building_elements).
+One advantage to this approach is that you are allowed to make edits to CDE's common options, as well as edits to all other field types from within a template container.
+The {{ page.cedarw }} offers the ability to group CDEs together into "elements" so that multiple CDEs can be added to a template at once.
+The tradeoff for this approach is that the CDEs and other fields contained in elements are unmodifiable once the element has been added to a template.

+More detail and instructions for creating elements with multiple CDEs are given on a [separate page](../building_elements).
 Understanding how to build templates in the {{ page.cedarw }} is not a prerequisite for creating elements.
 <br /><br />